Can We Mobilize New Genres Without New Media?

 Over the course of the last month, I have been reviewing the thought-provoking pieces in Writing New Media: Theory and Applications for Expanding the Teaching of Composition (2004) and The Routledge Reader on Writing Centers & New Media (2014).
 Both collections raise crucial questions regarding the relationship between writing center practices and new/emerging media.

-The chart to the right represents my own distillation of many of the articles featured in the collections as well as my observations regarding my center.
+The above chart represents my own distillation of many of the articles featured in the collections as well as my observations regarding my center.
 At many educational institutions, new media continue to challenge print’s centrality in writing instruction.
 Starting in the upper left-hand corner of the chart and going down, we can see that traditional media, namely print technologies, are associated with traditional or conventional conceptions of literacy.
 In other words, printed materials have the potential to facilitate printed or textual literacy.